SykEnterprizes/AutoRigAndSkinning_Docs/Reference/RiggingAndSkinningUI.md

 - Template changes between UE4 default skeleton and UE5 default skeleton
 - Add Bones : True to add Stated bones - False to leave them out
+- Existing Skeleton is the skeleton we want to retarget/base the new Skeletal Mesh to for animation compatibility

 ## Mesh